sebhildebrandt/systeminformation/README.md

 New Functions

+- `networkInterfaceDefault`: returns default network interface (new in version 3.4)
 - `processes`: now returns also a process list with all process details (new in version 3.3)
 - `battery`: retrieves battery status and charging level (new in version 3.2)
 - `dockerContainers`: returns a list of all docker containers (new in version 3.1)